magneticio/vamp-cloud-cli/README.md

 vamp version
 ```

+## Prerequisites

+In order to use Vamp Cloud cli you need to provide the following environment variables

+  - VAMP_CLOUD_HOST: the Vamp Cloud api host
+	- VAMP_CLOUD_BASE_PATH: the base path for the Vamp Cloud api host
+	- VAMP_CLOUD_API_KEY: the Vamp Cloud api key that you can obtaion from the UI

 ## Usage

-Vamp cloud cli can be used to monitor the status of ongoing releases on services in Vamp Cloud.
+Vamp Cloud cli can be used to monitor the status of ongoing releases on services in Vamp Cloud.
 To reach that goal it offers commands to query and create different resources in Vamp Cloud.
 Here's a list of the available commands: